dotnet/android/Documentation/docs-mobile/building-apps/build-items.md

 `<AndroidGradleProject>` can be used to build and consume the outputs of Android Gradle projects created in Android Studio or elsewehere.

-The `Include` metadata should point to the root `build.gradle` file that will be used to build the project, inside of the top directory of your Gradle project which also contains the `gradlew` wrapper scripts.
+The `Include` metadata should point to the top level `build.gradle` or `build.gradle.kts` file that will be used to build the project.
+This will be found in the root directory of your Gradle project, which should also contain `gradlew` wrapper scripts.

 ```xml
 <ItemGroup>